- Physical Reserves – Service Definition

 - Add links to library-owned electronic resources to the list of Course Reserves items viewable through the library catalog

-- Schedule an appointment to consult with their subject area Outreach Librarian to assist in the identification or acquisition of resources to use in support of course curriculum
+- Schedule an appointment to consult with their Subject Librarian to assist in the identification or acquisition of resources, including Open Access materials, to use in support of course curriculum

 - Facilitate a referral to the University IT Blackboard Support Team for consultation and assistance adding links to course readings to courses

-In order to ensure efficient processing of requests, The River Campus Libraries only accepts Course Reserves requests via electronic submission (online form or email).
+In order to ensure efficient processing of requests, The River Campus Libraries can only accept Course Reserves requests via electronic submission through our online form.

-Requests missing complete citations may take additional time to process.
+Requests missing information or including incomplete citations may take additional time to process.

-To guarantee Course Reserve materials are ready for access by the first day of classes, requests must be submitted four weeks prior to the beginning of the semester.
+To guarantee Course Reserve materials are ready for access by the beginning of the semester, requests must be submitted at least four weeks prior to the first day of classes.
 All requests will be processed on a first come, first served basis, with every effort being made to have them available for use as soon as possible.

 The time required to process reserve requests varies with the workload of the unit, the availability of materials, and the accuracy of the information supplied.
 Most requests submitted during periods of lower demand (such as mid-semester) will be filled within seven business days, but additional time may be required for items that need to be recalled or purchased.

-Library staff may request instructors with lengthy or complex reserve lists limit their lists to required materials when constraints on reserve space and staff time make fulfillment of requests difficult.
+Library staff may request instructors with lengthy or complex reserve lists limit their lists to required materials (as opposed to suggested or recommended reading).

-When a syllabus or reading list is submitted, Library Staff will attempt to place all required materials on reserve.
+When a course reserves request is placed through the online form, Library Staff will attempt to place all required materials on reserve.
 Recommended materials may also be placed on reserve at the request of the instructor, but will not be prioritized for processing and may take longer to be added to the reserves collection.

 The River Campus Libraries maintain reserve collections in all library locations.
 In general, the preferred reserve location for library materials is the library where most of the subject materials are held (the owning library), unless a different location is more convenient for the class or instructor.
 Audiovisual reserve materials are maintained in the Art and Music Library.